 Ministry Area: Healthcare and Health Promotion

 Goals of Ministry: Serve youth living with developmental and physical disabilities

 There are many Cambodians who are sick, terminally ill, living with disabilities, impoverished and homeless.
 The Missionaries of Charity care for and provide medical assistance, food, clothing or shelter to the least of these.
 That includes children who have been orphaned or abandoned, whose families were not able to look after them, or who fell through the cracks of the official social welfare system.
-The Home of Hope, located about 25 kilometers southwest of Phnom Penh, serves about 70 young people living with disabilities directly and more than 2,400 villagers in the surrounding rural area of Chom Chao indirectly.
+The Home of Hope, located about 25 kilometers southwest of Phnom Penh, serves about 70 people living with disabilities directly and more than 2,400 villagers in the surrounding rural area of Chom Chao indirectly.